-E.2.15 Is the attendance of members at Nominating Committee meetings disclosed?
-Remuneration Committee/ committees it is therefore important that the market receives a full and clear picture of their purpose, duties and composition.
-Such information is N/A Compensation Committee E.2.16 Does the company have a Remuneration Committee?
-OECD PRINCIPLE VI (D) (4) Aligning key executive and board remuneration with the longer term Υ AGM Minutes E.2.17 Does the Remuneration Committee comprise of a majority of independent directors/commissioners?
+E.2.15 Is the attendance of members at Nominating Committee meetings disclosed? committees it is therefore important that the market receives a full and clear picture of their purpose, duties and composition.
+Such information is N/A Remuneration Committee/ • Compensation Committee E.2.16 Does the company have a Remuneration Committee?
+OECD PRINCIPLE VI (D) (4) Aligning key executive and board remuneration with the longer term Υ List of Committees E.2.17 Does the Remuneration Committee comprise of a majority of independent directors/commissioners? interests of the company and its shareholders.
 It is considered good practice in an increasing number of countries that remuneration policy and employment contracts for board members and key executives be handled by a special committee of the board comprising either wholly or a majority of independent directors.
-There are also calls for a Remuneration Committee that excludes executives that serve on each Y Corporate Governance E.2.18 Is the chairman of the Remuneration Committee an independent director/commissioner? others' Remuneration Committees, which could lead to conflicts of interest.
-Y AGM Minutes E.2.19 Does the company disclose the terms of reference/ governance structure/ charter of the Remuneration Committee?
-OECD PRINCIPLE VI (E) (2) When committees of the board are established, their mandate, composition and working procedures should be well defined and disclosed by the board. Υ Corporate Governance E.2.20 Did the Remuneration Committee meet at least twice during the year?
+There are also calls for a Remuneration Committee that excludes executives that serve on each Υ List of Committees E.2.18 Is the chairman of the Remuneration Committee an independent director/commissioner? others' Remuneration Committees, which could lead to conflicts of interest. Υ List of Committees E.2.19 Does the company disclose the terms of reference/ governance structure/ charter of the Remuneration OECD PRINCIPLE VI (E) (2) When committees of the board are established, their mandate, composition and working procedures should be well defined and disclosed by the board. Υ Corporate Governance E.2.20 Did the Remuneration Committee meet at least twice during the year?
 While the use of committees may improve the work of the board they may N/A E.2.21 Is the attendance of members at Remuneration Committee meetings disclosed? also raise questions about the collective responsibility of the board and of individual board members.
 In order to evaluate the merits of board committees it is therefore important that the market receives a full and clear picture of their purpose, duties and composition.
 Such information is particularly important in an increasing number of jurisdictions where boards are establishing independent Audit Committees with powers to oversee the relationship with the external auditor and to act in many cases independently.
 Other such committees include those dealing with nomination and compensation.
 The accountability of the rest of the board and the board as a whole should be clear.
-Disclosure should not extend to committees set up to deal with, for example, confidential commercial transactions N/A Audit Committee •
+Disclosure should not extend to committees set up to deal with, for example, confidential commercial transactions N/A Audit Committee